 Friedrike Wall is an expert in agent based simulations, information quality and validation, and agent based decision behavior analysis in the field of controlling and strategic business management.

 Aymen Fakhreddine is a senior researcher with expertise in wireless communications, networking, and localization.
 His current emphasis is on cellular-connected drone systems.
 He holds a doctoral and master degree in telematic engineering from the University Carlos III Madrid (Spain) and a master degree in wireless communication systems from École Supérieure d’Électricité (Centrale Supélec) in Paris (France).
 Before joining Bettstetter’s team at the University of Klagenfurt, he was a researcher at IMDEA Networks and a visiting student at Singapore University of Technology and Design.

-- Christian Brommer — Modular multi-sensor fusion for unmanned arial vehicle navigation
+- Christian Brommer — Modular multi-sensor fusion for unmanned aerial vehicle navigation

 - Roland Jung — Collaborative autonomous navigation and state estimation in UAV swarms